YperXristis/argo-cd/README.md

 ## GITOPS
-Gitops repository for deploying self-managed argo along with full infrastructure
+Gitops repository for deploying self-managed argo along with full infrastructure, Requires a Cluster